GrahamCampbell/Laravel-Bitbucket/README.md

     }
 }

-App::make('Foo')->bar();
+app(Foo::class)->bar();
 ```

-For more information on how to use the `Bitbucket\Client` class we are calling behind the scenes here, check out the docs at https://github.com/BitbucketPHP/Client/tree/v4.1.0#usage, and the manager class at https://github.com/GrahamCampbell/Laravel-Manager#usage.
+For more information on how to use the `Bitbucket\Client` class we are calling behind the scenes here, check out the docs at https://github.com/BitbucketPHP/Client/tree/v5.0.0#usage, and the manager class at https://github.com/GrahamCampbell/Laravel-Manager#usage.

 ##### Further Information